-The Hassenfeld Student Leadership Fellowship Program (HFP) provides opportunities for RWU students who are deeply interested in community engagement to build their skills, increase their personal capacity to affect change, and have more impact on the community.
+The Community Engagement Fellowship Program provides opportunities for RWU students who are deeply interested in community engagement to build their skills, increase their personal capacity to affect change, and have more impact on the community.
 The program is competitive and is open to RWU students from all disciplines and programs.

-All HFP projects benefit the local or global community while providing the Fellows with experience in real-world projects that deepen their academic, civic, and human experiences.
+All fellowship activities and projects benefit the local or global community while providing the Fellows with experience in real-world projects that deepen their academic, civic, and human experiences.
 Selected Fellows will “strengthen society through engaged teaching and learning” by partnering with community-based organizations, locally and globally, to tackle the issues challenging our communities.
-Fellows will benefit from a structured yearlong program that can transform students into public leaders while addressing persistent community needs in a systemic way.
-This will be achieved by participation in myriad leadership and capacity building activities as well as direct and indirect service to the community.
+Fellows will benefit from a structured program that can transform students into public leaders while addressing persistent community needs in a systemic way.
+This will be achieved by participation in a variety of leadership and capacity building activities as well as direct and indirect service to the community.

 Fellows may propose their own program/project based on their interests or current activities or ask for assistance in finding a placement.
 They also may be nominated by a faculty or staff member who recognizes the student’s commitment and involvement in a community based issue.

-Opportunity to work within one’s passion, interests, and desired career path
+- Working within one’s passion, interests, and desired career path.

-Understand the complexities of community issues as well as the community problem solving process.
+- Understanding the complexities of community issues as well as the community problem-solving process.

 Fellowship project/program examples:

-Leading Lego Robotics at the Bristol Recreation Center
+- Leading weekly Lego Robotics activities at the Bristol Recreation Center

 Qualifications for Fellows: